 Applying for a mortgage can seem like a daunting, maybe insurmountable challenge.
 Maybe this is because purchasing a new home is quite possibly one of the biggest, most important investments you will make in your life.
 Or maybe it’s because of the high level of scrutiny you will be under during the process.
 However, by getting a better understanding of the process and properly organizing your documents, you can go forward into the mortgage process with confidence.

-Really, there is no better time to apply for a mortgage.
-Interest rates are at historic lows and real estate has returned to being one of the few investments that consistently gains value over time.
+Really, with mortgages rates at an all time low, there is no better time to apply for a mortgage.
+Mortgages interest rates are at historic lows and real estate has returned to being one of the few investments that consistently gains value over time.
 This means that it is more than worth your while to learn about the mortgage application process and then take action.

 Gathering Personal Income Documents